William Godsell Wright: Education

 Wright was born on March 13, 1904, in Greenville, Illinois, the son of William Clifford Wright and Edith Browning.
-He graduated with a bachelor's degree from the University of Illinois and later from the General Theological Seminary with a Bachelor of Sacred Theology.
-After ordination, he served as rector of St Paul's Church in Cleveland Heights, Ohio and later as rector of St Clement's Church in El Paso, Texas.
-In 1953, he also became the director of the National Council's Home Department.
+He was educated in the public school of Corpus Christi, Texas and then at the Greenville High School.
+He graduated with a bachelor's degree from the University of Illinois in 1927 and later from the General Theological Seminary with a Bachelor of Sacred Theology in 1930.
+He was awarded a Doctor of Divinity from Daniel Baker College in 1952.